U.S. Army Reserve officer welcomes the challenges of company command

 |0

-This work, U.S. Army Reserve officer welcomes the challenges of company command, by CPT Brian Hare, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Reserve officer welcomes the challenges of company command, by CPT Stephani Tucker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT